For Voluntary Service

 The Wiveliscombe Area Partnership, a group of volunteers based in Wiveliscombe, has been honoured with the Queen’s Award for Voluntary Service, the highest award a voluntary group can receive in the UK.

 The Partnership, an established charity which manages the highly successful community transport service Wivey Link and also the town’s Community Office, depends on a large team of committed volunteers to make all the work happen, ranging from drivers and volunteer office schedulers to receptionists.

-Representatives from WAP attended a garden party at Buckingham Palace in May, and they also had the pleasure of meeting Mrs Annie Maw, Lord Lieutenant of Somerset, at the Bath and West Show where there was an opportunity to meet other nominees from across the county.
+Representatives from WAP attended a garden party at Buckingham Palace in May, and they also had the pleasure of meeting Mrs Annie Maw, Lord Lieutenant of Somerset, at the Bath and West Show where there was an opportunity to meet other nominees from across the county (see photograph below).